 Atkin Chambers Barristers

 Simon Lofthouse is widely recognised as a leading domestic and international lawyer with particular expertise in construction, energy and natural resources and professional negligence.
 As in previous years, Simon is highly recommended in these fields by the leading legal directories, Chambers and Legal 500 both in their UK Editions and those published internationally.
-He is highlighted as “exceptional” and continuing “to enjoy a high-profile practice" in Chambers and Partners 2010.
+He is highlighted as having a "magnificently analytical brain" and as "commercial and pragmatic" in Chambers and Partners 2014.

 He is particularly experienced in the presentation and conduct of complex cases, especially those involving contractual interpretation, allegations of professional negligence issues including defective design, delay analysis, expert determinations and final accounts or disputed technical issues (including fraud).